-Everest Three Passes Trek is more challenging then popular, Everest Base Camp, Gokyo Lakes trek.
-Everest Three Pass Trek includes most spectacular view point Chhukhung Ri view point, Kala Patthar view point and Gokyo Ri view Point.
-We will cross Three high passes Kongma La Pass, Cho La Pass and Renjo Pass.
+Everest Three Passes Trek is more challenging than the popular Everest Base Camp, Gokyo Lakes Trek.
+Everest Three Pass Trek includes the most spectacular viewpoints Chhukhung Ri viewpoint, Kala Patthar viewpoint, and Gokyo Ri view Point.
+We will cross Three high passes Kongma La Pass, Cho La Pass, and Renjo Pass.